Satyendra Murli

-Satyendra Murli (born 14 February 1983) is a researcher, media pedagogue and a journalist.
+Satyendra Murli (born 14 February 1983) is a researcher, media pedagogue and journalist in India.
 He has been associated with Doordarshan (DD News), (public service broadcaster of India, Prasar Bharti, government of India) as an Indian television journalist; and other several media organizations.
-He teaches at university level as an assistant professor of communication and media studies.
-His research areas are communication, mass media, journalism, media studies, media pedagogy, Buddhism; and open and distance learning.
+He teaches at Delhi University as a professor of media studies.
+His research areas are journalism & mass communication, media studies, media pedagogy, ethics, Buddhism; and open and distance learning.

 Satyendra Murli follows the ideology of Buddha and he is popularly known as an Ambedkarite journalist.
 He has been actively participating in social and political movements based on Phule-Ambedkar ideology for a long time, more than two decades.
 He strengthens the voice for human rights, freedom of speech, women rights, rights of tribals and dalits (indigenous people), diversity in media, representation of other backward classes (OBC) and religious minority.

 Early life and education

-Satyendra Murli is born in the Jatav family to Sushila Devi Jatav and Santoshi Ram Jatav in Birana, Dausa (Rajasthan), India.
+Satyendra Murli is born in the Jatav family to Sushila Devi Yadav and Santoshi Ram Jatav in Birana, Dausa (Rajasthan), India.
 His grandfather was Shri Murli Ram Jatav, a farmer and a social leader.